Teaching, learning and assessment methods

 The materials and Associate Lecturer support will help students to develop their skills in managing workload.
 Students will spend a large percentage of time working under their own direction and initiative.

-Student progress and learning is measured by tutor marked assignments and examinations.
-The two compulsory modules (B863 and B864) 30 credit modules will have two tutor marked assignments (TMAs) and one end of module examination.
-The three option modules (B865, B866 and B867) 30 credits each, will have two tutor marked assignments (TMAs) and one end of module assignment (EMA).
+Student progress and learning is measured by tutor-marked assignments (TMAs) and examinations.
+The compulsory modules (B863 and B864) have two TMAs and one examination.
+The two option modules (B866 and B867) have two TMAs and one end-of-module assignment (EMA).

 HR management residential school (BXR868)

-This is a residential school only module if you are seeking Chartered Institute of Personnel and Development (CIPD) accreditation of this qualification.
-This residential school will give you the opportunity to practise and receive feedback on the skills introduced in the human resource management (HRM) modules: The role of the human resource professional (B863), Human resource management in context (B864), Managing research in the workplace (B865), Employment relations and employee engagement (B866) and Workplace learning with coaching and mentoring (B867).
+This module is only if you are seeking Chartered Institute of Personnel and Development (CIPD) accreditation of this qualification.
+This residential school, or online alternative, will give you the opportunity to practise and receive feedback on the skills introduced in the human resource management (HRM) modules: The role of the human resource professional (B863), Human resource management in context (B864), Managing research in the workplace (B865), Employment relations and employee engagement (B866) and Workplace learning with coaching and mentoring (B867).

 The residential school is available to register on when you have successfully completed B863 and B864.
-The residential school is offered in two formats; a three day face-to-face residential school or as an online alternative residential school where there is daily contact time over an extended time period.
-The learning objectives and outcomes are related to professional skill development and are complementary to the learning outcomes of the five HRM modules.
+The residential school is offered in two formats; a three day face-to-face residential school or as an online alternative residential school where there is daily contact that includes some real-time synchronous tutorials over an extended time period.
+The learning objectives and outcomes are related to professional skill development and are complementary to the learning outcomes of the HRM modules.